 Do People Naturally Obey Authority Figures?

-The Milgram experiment on obedience to authority figures (and related studies) show that, on average, people will obey authority figures despite moral objections.
+The Milgram experiment on obedience to authority figures (and related studies) show that, on average and under the right conditions, people will obey authority figures despite moral objections.

-Milgram, and others like Zimbardo (who conducted the famous Stanford Prison Experiment), have concluded that while some will question authority, relatively few people seem to have the (cognitive/emotional) resources needed to resist authority.
+With the above said, Milgram, and others like Zimbardo (who conducted the famous Stanford Prison Experiment), none-the-less concluded that while some will question authority, especially under the right conditions, relatively few people seem to have the (cognitive/emotional) resources needed to resist authority under all conditions.

 FACT: The study of obedience, compliance, disobedience, and other authority-based relationships are well-worn fields of behavioral science.
 To supplement your reading, learn more about obedience, bias, or change, resistance, and adaptation.
 See also these articles from SimplyPsychology.org: Obedience to Authority, Hofling Hospital Experiment, and Asch Experiment.